RafqaHaddad1/DesignPatterns/README.md

 ---------------------------------------
 The **Mediator Design Pattern** is a behavioral pattern that defines an object—the mediator—to centralize communication between various components or objects in a system.
 By preventing direct interactions between components and having them communicate through the mediator, this pattern promotes loose coupling, better maintainability, and flexibility in system architecture¹.

-Here's a summary of the Mediator pattern:

-1. **Mediator**: The Mediator interface defines the communication contract, specifying methods that concrete mediators should implement to facilitate interactions among colleagues.
+**Mediator**: The Mediator interface defines the communication contract, specifying methods that concrete mediators should implement to facilitate interactions among colleagues.
 It encapsulates the logic for coordinating and managing interactions between objects, promoting loose coupling and centralizing control over their communication.

-2. **Real-Life Analogy**: Imagine a group project in a classroom.
+**Real-Life Analogy**: Imagine a group project in a classroom.
 Each student (colleague) has their tasks but needs to work together on a project.
 The teacher (mediator) acts as the intermediary.
 Instead of students talking directly to each other, they communicate through the teacher.
 The teacher manages communication, relaying information back and forth.
 This way, everyone collaborates effectively without dealing with all the details of each other's work¹.

-3. **Web Development Example**: In web development, the Mediator pattern can be seen in event management systems.
+**Web Development Example**: In web development, the Mediator pattern can be seen in event management systems.
 Components communicate through a central event manager (the mediator) rather than directly with each other.
 For instance, in React, components update their state based on events without needing to know the inner workings of other components¹².

-4. **Software Design Example**: An Integrated Development Environment (IDE) serves as a mediator between plugins and the core software.
+**Software Design Example**: An Integrated Development Environment (IDE) serves as a mediator between plugins and the core software.
 The IDE provides a central interface for plugins to extend functionality without modifying the core system directly. 🌟

 ---------------------------------------
 ### E. Memento